new nigerian cinema

 est. mid 2000s – now

 New Nigerian Cinema, also known as New Nigerian Wave, or Nollywood 2.0, represents a transformative period in the Nigerian film industry.
-This renaissance, starting in the mid-2000s, signifies a departure from the low-budget, rapid-production approach that characterized the earlier Nollywood films.
+This renaissance, starting in the mid-2000s, signifies a departure from the low-budget, rapid-production approach that characterized earlier Nollywood films.
 It marks a shift towards higher quality films with improved storytelling, gaining significant international recognition.

 Origins of the New Nigerian Cinema